Infineon/mtb-t2g-example-crypto-performance/README.md

     - Please refer [here](https://infineon.github.io/mtb-pdl-cat1/pdl_api_reference_manual/html/group__group__crypto.html) for detailed explanation of PDL API usage for Crypto
 - **CPU (MbedTLS library)**
     - A series of processing steps are contained in the *ComputeHash()* function.
 For details about MbedTLS, please refer the README on [here](https://github.com/Mbed-TLS/mbedtls)
-    - MTB provides a library named "mbedTLS Crypto acceleration" which provides the same interface with MbedTLS which can use the Crypto hardware in its computation.
+    - MTB provides a library named *mbedTLS Crypto acceleration* which provides the same interface with MbedTLS which can use the Crypto hardware in its computation.
 A SHA-256 calculation is supported and available in this code example.
 To use this feature, delete the definition of *DISABLE_MBEDTLS_ACCELERATION* in the project *Makefile*
     - However, the library does not support the full set of the hardware features.
 For details, check the README on [here](https://github.com/Infineon/cy-mbedtls-acceleration)